joamatab/python/README.md

 ### Precommit hooks

-Ensures that the code that you commit follows some standards:
+[Precommit hooks](https://pre-commit.com/) enforces that the code that you commit follows some standards:

 You can comment them in `.pre-commit-config.yaml`